-9.2.19.2.2 Unified control.
+- 9.2.2 Unified control.
 The parcel or parcels of land for a Planned Development shall be in unified control and shall be owned or controlled by a single person, corporation, agency, or like organization.
-The applicant shall provide the Ceounty appropriate and necessary documents to indicate ownership.
+The applicant shall provide the County appropriate and necessary documents to indicate ownership.
 No application shall be considered until this section is fully complied with.
 An application must be filed by the owner or authorized agent of all property included in the project.
 In the case of multiple ownerships, the approved final development plan shall be binding on all owners and any successors.
-The developer shall maintain and provide for unified control of the Planned Development until the project is complete.
 The entity designated to provide unified control shall ensure that all conditions of development are met.
 Individual properties may be sold after appropriate approvals and recordings have been completed and that proper recordings have been made which insures the continuance of the Planned Development as approved.
-Responsibility for unified control may be assigned to an individual or entity such as a homeowner's association that will provide for the maintenance of any common property and improvements.

-9.2.29.2.3 The uses permitted in a planned development shall be those uses permitted in the base zoning district(s), except to the extent modified by the approved planned development subject to conformity with the County's Master Plan.
+Responsibility for unified control may be assigned to an individual or entity such as a homeowner's association that will provide for the maintenance of any common property and improvements. - 9.2.3 The uses permitted in a planned development shall be those uses permitted in the base zoning district(s), except to the extent modified by the approved planned development subject to conformity with the County's Master Plan.
 Permitted density shall be determined by the underlying zoning district(s).
-Specific variations in off-street parking and loading requirements, sign requirements, landscaping requirements, allowable uses and area and dimensional requirements, including lot sizes, lot widths, setbacks and building height, may be approved by the County Commission, upon recommendation by the Planning Commission, and shall be shown on the approved Final Site Plan.
-Any variation to the underlying zoning requirements shall be clearly described and specified in the planned development application and on the Final Site Plan.

-9.2.39.2.4 Where a planned development involves the subdivision of land, a subdivision plat shall be approved in accordance with the procedures established in the Baldwin County Subdivision Regulations.

-9.2.49.2.5 Approval of a planned development.
+Specific variations in off-street parking and loading requirements, sign requirements, landscaping requirements, allowable uses and area and dimensional requirements, including lot sizes, lot widths, setbacks and building height, may be approved by the County Commission, and shall be shown on the approved Final Site Plan.
+Any variation to the underlying zoning requirements shall be clearly described and specified in the planned development application and on the Final Site Plan. - 9.2.4 Where a planned development involves the subdivision of land, a subdivision plat shall be approved in accordance with the procedures established in the Baldwin County Subdivision Regulations. - 9.2.5 Approval of a planned development.
 Approval of a large scale Planned Residential Development conceptual plan, small scale Planned Residential Development and Planned Industrial Development final site plan shall constitute a zoning map amendment for the subject property.
 The zoning designation "PRD" or "PID" shall be assigned on the official zoning map for the respective planning district.